Guide to using function calling with the Empathic Voice Interface (EVI).

 Failure message flow

 This section outlines the sort of messages that can be expected when Tool use fails.
-After sending a tool-response message, we will know an error, or failure, occurred when we receive the tool_error message:
+After sending a Tool Response message, we will know an error, or failure, occurred when we receive the Tool Error message:

 Bad function call response error flow